Tysfjord Municipality: Geography

 The municipality is dominated by grey granite mountains; pine, birch, and aspen woodlands and forests; and the many fjord branches.
-Tysfjord's most dominant mountain, Stetind, is famous in Norway.
+Tysfjord's most dominant mountain, Stetinden, is famous in Norway.
 This 1392 m high natural granite obelisk, rising straight out of the fjord, is an awe-inspiring sight.
 In Norwegian, it is called gudenes ambolt which means the 'anvil of the gods', partly because the summit forms a plateau.
 This was selected to be the national mountain of Norway in the autumn of 2002.
 The famous British climber William C. Slingsby described it as "the ugliest mountain I ever saw"; he did not reach the summit.

-The mountains near the border with Sweden have peaks up to 1500 m above sea level, and with a large glacier, Gihtsejiegŋa.
+The mountains near the border with Sweden have peaks up to 1500 m above sea level, and a large glacier, Gihtsejiegŋa is located in this area.
+The highest point in the municipality was the 1520 m tall mountain Bjørntoppen.
 There are several nature reserves in Tysfjord.
 Mannfjordbotn reserve has undisturbed forests at the head of a narrow fjord branch surrounded by granite mountain walls.
 From Hellemobotn, at the head of Hellemofjorden, the distance to the border with Sweden is only 6.3 km; this is also a scenic hiking terrain with a canyon opening up in Hellemobotn.
 There are also caves, such as the very deep Raggejavreraige.
 Lakes in the region include Baugevatnet, Båvrojávrre, Kilvatnet, Langvatnet, and Skilvatnet.
 Silver birch occurs in Tysfjord, as one of few areas in North Norway (silver birch need more summer warmth than the more common downy birch).